Sustainability

 Sustainable Development Goals

-Human Rights Impacts of PTT Operations
+Human Rights Impacts from PTT’s Operations

 Management Approach

-PTT Human Rights Policy
+PTT’s Human Rights Policy

 • Bachelor of Arts (Political Science), Chulalongkorn University